joonastuhkuri/joonastuhkuri.github.io/content/sections/data.md

 __Crosswalks__:

-Follow these links to data sets and programs from my research.
-Feel free to use these files for research with attribution.
+Follow these links to data and code from my research:

 Occupation Codes: This package harmonizes Finnish occupation codes into one consistent classification.